Introduction: Bug context capture is the bottleneck in modern QA

 Synced bidirectionally to your issue tracker: If you've connected Bugzy to Jira, Slack, Trello, Azure DevOps, ClickUp, or Asana, every extension-captured bug becomes a ticket in the team's existing tool — with the screenshot, replay, console, and network data preserved.

-Surfaced in dashboards and reports: Extension-captured bugs feed into the same analytics as the rest of your QA process — issue trends, resolution times, escape rate, and severity distribution.
+Surfaced in dashboards and reports: Extension-captured bugs feed into the same analytics as the rest of your QA process — issue trends, resolution times, and escape rate.

 Privacy and performance: what to know before you install